 6. Coded Feedback

 Teachers create simple codes to use as part of formative feedback.
 These codes require specific actions by the learner to improve their work.
-This method is efficient, providing clear, actionable feedback while reducing the time teachers spend on marking.
+This method is efficient, providing clear, practical feedback while reducing the time teachers spend on marking.

 7. Comments to Independent Work